Skip to content

 Reciprocal AR/AP balance match - bilateral mirror at reporting date Match intercompany AR balance reported by entity A versus AP balance reported by counterparty entity B at consolidation reporting date with deterministic equality check at original transaction currency level?
 Rules Engine

-IFRS 10.B86(c) + ASC 810-10-45-1 require complete elimination of reciprocal balances; deterministic match at original currency before FX translation prevents false differences from rate variation; PCAOB AS 2410 requires bilateral confirmation evidence
+IFRS 10.B86(c) and ASC 810-10-45-1 require complete elimination of reciprocal balances.
+Matching deterministically at original currency before FX translation prevents false differences from rate variation, and PCAOB AS 2410 requires bilateral confirmation evidence.

 Decision Record